Marge the Meanie: Plot

 When the Simpsons attend a shuffleboard game that the Springfield Retirement Home is playing, Marge is badmouthed in public by her former principal Ms. York.
 She reveals to her family that she was secretly a prankster in her middle school years.
 Marge, Patty and Selma explain that when Marge complained about being bullied by other girls to York and was dismissed, she accidentally dropped a can from her tray, which York tripped on, causing her to fall into a garbage can.
-The incident instantly made Marge popular amongst the girls, and she encouraged do more pranks against York.
+The incident instantly made Marge popular amongst the girls, and encouraged her to carry out further pranks against York.
 Bart and Marge both bond over this newly unveiled connection between them, and Bart spurs Marge on to commit various harmless but embarrassing pranks on people including Comic Book Guy and Helen Lovejoy.
 Though Marge is amused by the pranks, she also feels remorse for committing them and is conflicted due to her newfound bond with Bart.